Wash and dry your plastic easter eggs and fit a large pastry bag with a large round tip

 Fit your standing mixture with a whisk attachment.
 Add the egg whites to the bowl and vanilla bean if using.
 Do not start whisking the whites at this time.

-Stir granulated sugar, water, and corn syrup in a heavy bottomed saucepan.
-Whip down the sites of the pan with a pastry dish dipped in water.
+Stir granulated sugar, 1/2 cup water, and corn syrup in a heavy bottomed saucepan.
+Wipe down the sites of the pan with a pastry dish dipped in water.
 This will help ensure the sugar mixture doesn’t crystallize.
 Turn the mixture onto medium high heat.
 Once it’s dissolved, simmer until the syrup mixture reaches 250 degree.
 This should take between 5-10 minutes.

 Once the syrup is 281 degrees, remove it from the heat and slowly pour it down the sides of the bowl of egg white.
 It helps if the mixture is on slow to lessen splattering.

-Add the warm gelatin to the egg whites.
+Add the warm gelatin, vanilla, and salt to the egg whites.
 Once it’s combined turn onto medium high speed.
 Mix until it is thick and glossy, it will take about 5 minutes and should still be warm.

 Fill the pastry bag with the marshmallow mix.